History of Alternative Dispute Resolution in India

 “Discourage litigation.
 Persuade your neighbours to compromise whenever you can.
 Point out to them how the nominal winner is often a real loser— in fees and waster of time.
 As a peacemaker, the lawyer has a superior opportunity of being a good man.
 There will still be business enough.”

-The ‘ADR Timeline’ in the early pages of the book begins in 1800 BC when dispute resolution was practiced by the Phoenicians, the Greeks, the Indians and the Irish.
-The rich traditions of Chinese mediation and Muslim tahkim, different as they are from modern conceptions of ADR, necessarily receive shorter shrift than they deserve.
-Among the intriguing historical illustrations of ‘ADR’ phenomena are the role of Mohammed in averting war over the reconstruction of Kaaba, and the use of symbolic contests to resolve land disputes in West Francia in the middle ages.
+The ‘Alternative Dispute Resolution Timeline’ in the early pages of the book begins in 1800 BC when dispute resolution was practiced by the Phoenicians, the Greeks, the Indians and the Irish.
+The rich traditions of Chinese mediation and Muslim tahkim, different as they are from modern conceptions of Alternative Dispute Resolution, necessarily receive shorter shrift than they deserve.
+Among the intriguing historical illustrations of ‘Alternative Dispute Resolution’ phenomena are the role of Mohammed in averting war over the reconstruction of Kaaba, and the use of symbolic contests to resolve land disputes in West Francia in the middle ages.

-Thus, as pointed out above, the ADR system is not a new experience for the people of this country also.
+Thus, as pointed out above, the Alternative Dispute Resolution system is not a new experience for the people of this country also.
 It has been prevalent in India since time immemorial.
 Legal history indicates that down the ages man has been experimenting with procedure for making it easy, cheap, unfailing and convenient to obtain justice.
 Procedure for justice is indicative of the social consciousness of the people.

 The Gupta Empire had a separate and distinct judicial system.
 At the lowest level of the judicial system was the village assembly or trade guild.
 These were the councils appointed to settle the disputes between the parties that appear before them.
 There were separate councils appointed todecide various matters that came before them.
 Thus, if people could not reach to any amicable settlement, it was resolved by the councils.